Bailey House (Los Angeles): Current condition

 In July 2006, Julius Shulman (at age 95) was invited to revisit Case Study House #21 to photograph it in its modern condition for the catalog of an upcoming auction at Wright 20.
 On December 3, 2006, the property sold for $3,185,600 to a female art collector from South Korea.
-This sale represented the second highest price of a Modern house at auction, just behind Mies van der Rohe’s Farnsworth House, which sold for $8 million.
+The sale represented the second highest price of a Modern house at auction, behind Mies van der Rohe’s Farnsworth House, which sold for $8 million.
 Reports of the sale describe it as a "watershed moment" in the public acceptance of Modernism as art, rather than real estate.

 Shulman's latest photographs offer a unique glimpse into the precision of Koenig's restoration.
 Although Koenig's completed house is nearly exact to the original design, subtle changes are present.
 Among these are a slightly altered tiling layout for the inner courtyard wall and a more elaborate fountain mechanism below.
 The can-like lights that are present throughout the space appear to have a darkened patina applied as compared to the original lacquered fixtures.
 Additionally, Cracchiolo apparently requested the introduction of semi-translucent glass on the bathroom walls for increased privacy.

 In November 2016, the home went up for sale at a price of $4.5 million.
 It wound up selling for $3.26 million in February 2019 to Alison Sarofim, who began another renovation project later that year.
 Soil under the home's foundation had subsided and Mark Haddaway was brought in to stabilize the residence and prevent further slippage.